Google Ads: Use by fossil fuel companies for greenwashing

+Use by Israel

+In 2024, Israel (during its war on Gaza) was reported to have bought ads to discredit UNRWA.

 Anti-abortion clinics

-A report conducted by the Tech Transparency Project found that women from low-income parts of the cities in the US are more likely to be targeted with anti-abortion crisis pregnancy centers than women in wealthier parts of the city.
-Many of these crisis centers have projected themselves as abortion clinics while advocating the anti-abortion measures for pregnant women.
+A report conducted by the Tech Transparency Project found that women from low-income areas in US cities are more likely to be targeted by anti-abortion crisis pregnancy centers than women in wealthier areas of the city.
+Many of these crisis centers have portrayed themselves as abortion clinics while advocating anti-abortion measures for pregnant women.

-The research was conducted in Atlanta, Miami, and Phoenix with women from three different income rates and using the phrases "abortion clinic near me" and "I want an abortion".
-According to the results.
-Phoenix showed a 16% increase in crisis center recommendations from low to middle income, while there was a 49% difference when compared to high-income accounts.
+The research was conducted in Atlanta, Miami, and Phoenix with women from three different income brackets, using the phrases "abortion clinic near me" and "I want an abortion."
+According to the results, Phoenix showed a 16% increase in crisis center recommendations from low to middle income, while there was a 49% difference when compared to high-income areas.

+Funding of misinformation and hate speech

+A study by the Center for Countering Digital Hate found that The Gateway Pundit, an American far-right fake news website, had earned up to $1.1 million in Google Ad revenue between November 2020 and July 2021.
+The website was demonetized in September 2021; the decision took place a few days ahead of the airing of a French documentary in which a Google representative was confronted with printouts of ads on the site.

+In October 2022, ProPublica reported that Google Ads was a major source of revenue for purveyors of disinformation in Africa, Europe and Latin America.
+The websites funded by Google promoted Jair Bolsonaro's false claims about voting system integrity in Brazil and COVID-19 and climate change misinformation in French-, German- and Spanish-speaking countries.

+In May 2024, non-profit organization Check My Ads reported that Google Ads is funding OpIndia, an Indian far-right website known for promoting conspiracy theories and Islamophobic rhetoric.